Contact information update – March 2022:

 More information regarding the ESLA 150 program with the Queen’s School of English can be found here: English for Immigration and Citizenship Law Pathway | Queen's School of English (queensu.ca).
 Conditional offers of admission are required to enroll in the ESLA 150 program, and this must be identified on your GDipICL application.
 The Queen’s School of English does not accept direct applications for acceptance into this program.
 Applicants who wish to take this program must identify their interest on the GDipICL Fall application and provide all admissions-related documents for a full application assessment.
 Conditional Offers of Admission will be sent to successful candidates, who will then enter the ESLA 150 program in the Fall term.
 The ESLA 150 program is not available to Winter applicants.

 Once you have submitted and paid for your application, your referees will be contacted by the School of Graduate Studies and Postdoctoral Affairs via email, and asked to complete the online reference form.
+Referees can upload letters of recommendation with their online reference form.

 References are an important part of your application to the Graduate Diploma.
 It is highly advisable to select referees who know your skills and experience, and who can communicate your ability to succeed in an academic program.
 We recommend that you contact your referees with a minimum of four weeks’ notice before the application deadline.
 Ensure that your referees are available and have ample time to complete the reference form before the application deadline.

-The statement of interest should be submitted through the online application system.
+Your response will only be submitted through the online application system.
 More specific instructions are included in the online application.

 Students can register for up to four courses individually as an Interest Student.
 Students may enroll in an individual course as either an Interest Student for Program Credit or as an Interest Student for No Program Credit.
 Interest Students must meet all requirements for admission.
 Please visit GDipICL Handbook, section 2.2.2 for further information.